Marios Lomis: College & youth

 Lomis started playing football in his native Netherlands with Koninklijke HFC, ADO '20 and VV Noordwijk, where he scored 13 goals in his final season with the Hoofdklasse club before moving to the United States to play college soccer at Creighton University in their 2017 season.
 He left Creighton after just one year, where he scored 5 goals in 17 appearances.

 Professional

 On 17 January 2018, Lomis signed with United Soccer League club North Carolina FC.
 After suffering an ankle injury in the first half of the 2019 season, Lomis was named North Carolina FC's Comeback Player of the Year for 2019.

 On 2 January 2020, Lomis made the move to USL Championship side El Paso Locomotive.
 After five games with El Paso, he transferred back to North Carolina FC on 7 August 2020.

 On 12 March 2021, Lomis joined Greenville Triumph in USL League One.

+In August 2024, Lomis returned to Koninklijke HFC, competing in the Tweede Divisie.